-- Cowper’s glands fluid: There are minimalistic traces of secretions from Cowper’s gland.
+- Cowper’s glands fluid: There are minimal traces of secretions from Cowper’s gland.

-The first part of ejaculation contains sperm and high amount of prostatic glands, zinc and citrate; basically, it is composed of mainly fluid from vas deferens and prostate.
-In the second half of ejaculate, fructose levels are quite high i.e. largely from seminal vesicles.
+The first part of ejaculation contains sperm and high amount of prostatic gland secretion, zinc and citrate.
+It is composed of fluid from vas deferens and prostate.
+In the second half of ejaculation, fructose levels are quite high i.e. largely from seminal vesicles.

-The normal pH of ejaculate ranges between 7.2 pH and 8.0 pH.
-While a low pH on semen analysis indicates there might be an obstruction in the system.
-And lack of fructose in semen means seminal vesicle blockage.
-Seminal Analysis is valuable in evaluating the ejaculatory disorders.
-Also get to know more facts on semen color and health.
+The normal pH level of ejaculation ranges between 7.2 pH and 8.0 pH.
+A low pH on semen analysis indicates lack of fructose in semen or a seminal vesicle blockage.
+The seminal fluid analysis provides valuable information while evaluating the ejaculatory disorders.

 Ejaculatory Disorders and Treatments

-2- Delayed Ejaculation: It is also known as male orgasmic disorder and is classified into two sections-
+It is also known as male orgasmic disorder and is classified into two sections:

 - Experiencing delay before ejaculation